-A woman, at the Flushing Ave site,

-detailed her issues getting around

-in her wheelchair.
-She expressed

-concerns with the intersection at Flushing Ave and Broadway.
-She said, confusing; I've fallen at this corner and the diagonal crosswalks are while trying to get to Woodhull
+A woman, at the Flushing Ave site, detailed her issues getting around in her wheelchair.
+She expressed concerns with the intersection at Flushing Ave and Broadway.
+She said, "The curb cuts are hard to navigate and the diagonal crosswalks are confusing; I've fallen at this corner while trying to get to Woodhull Hospital."